by Starsky Hutch 76

-Nim-El had already been living in Kandor when it was taken, so the fact that his twin survived was no surprise.
+Nim-El had been in Kandor on an errand when it was taken, so the fact that his twin survived was no surprise.
 Zor-El’s survival had been a wonderful surprise when Kal-El told the story of how Zor-El had saved Argo City by turning it into a planetoid.
 Later, it would fall victim to a plague of anti-kryptonite poisoning when it eventually encountered the same transformations of the other remnants of Krypton.
-He and Alura In-Ze had sent their teenaged daughter Kara off to Earth in a rocket patterned after the one Kal-El had made his journey in years earlier. (*) They were then projected into the Survival Zone.
+He and Alura had sent their teenaged daughter Kara off to Earth in a rocket patterned after the one Kal-El had made his journey in years earlier. (*) They were then projected into the Survival Zone.
 Kara located them years later, and they relocated to Kandor. (*) Now here they were before him.

 [(*) Editor’s note: See “The Supergirl from Krypton,” Action Comics #252 (May, 1959), “The Untold Story of Argo City,” Action Comics #309 (February, 1964), and “Supergirl’s Rival Parents,” Action Comics #310 (March, 1964).]